willfitzpatrick4/willfitzpatrick4.github.io/_posts/2019-04-13-/Project4.md

 Outputting a tuple with a string value of China with a value of 0.689.

-# After creating a column that estimates the population using Energy Supply and Energy Supply per capita.
+## Estimate the population of all of the countries.

 ## What is the third most populous country according to this estimate?